 The Quebec Music Teachers' Association is a non-profit organization managed by a volunteer council and comprised of approximately 140 registered music teachers across Quebec.
 QMTA registered teachers automatically become members of the Canadian Federation of Music Teachers' Associations (CFMTA).

 Yes, 72% of our membership resides on the Island of Montreal.
 However, we are extremely interested in including members of other regions in the future.

 Criteria depend on the status.
 An active member is a qualified teaching professional.
 A provisional member is a teacher who is working toward a diploma and a sufficient amount of pedagogical experience to fill the active membership requirements.
 Friend members are not music teachers but have a deep interest in music and a sincere desire to further the aims and ideals of the Association.
 Members must be 18 years and over and must reside in the province of Quebec.

 For more information on membership status check out the "Become a member" section.

-Please simply fill an application form found at the "Become a Member" section, and send it along with copies of diplomas/transcripts, a short CV, and your annual dues to :
+Please simply fill an online application form and send it along with copies of diplomas/transcripts, a short CV, and the prescribed annual dues to:

-It takes about ten days.
-The QMTA will contact you by email upon reception of your documents, and will let you know the details.
+The QMTA will contact you by email upon reception of your documents, and will inform you of further details.

 Enrolling music students as participants in QMTA activities, including the Montreal Classical Music Festival, is strictly reserved to active and provisional members.
 However, the public is generally invited to attend.
 Admission fees may apply.

 A teacher's profile includes their name, phone numbers, email, website, region or borough, postal code, and information about their teaching (instruments, subjects, syllabi, etc.).
 A picture and a short biography may be incorporated.
 Their full address and date of birth remain confidential.

 When prospect music students contact the QMTA to have referrals, we direct them to the website, under "Find a Teacher".
 If a person doesn't have access to the Internet, or if the request is too precise, we try to be as fair as possible and provide him with all the names that meet their criteria.